What You Need to Know About Pets & COVID-19Posted on by

 May 3 to 9, 2020, is National Pet Week.

-With recent news of tigers, lions, and pet cats in the US testing positive for the virus that causes coronavirus disease 2019 (COVID-19), you may be wondering about the risks to your pets.
+With the recent news of tigers, lions, and pet cats and dogs in the US testing positive for the virus that causes coronavirus disease 2019 (COVID-19), you may be wondering about the risks to your pets.
 We’re still learning about this virus and how it might affect animals, including pets, but there are simple ways to protect your pet from possible infection.
 It’s important to know how to protect both people and pets during this pandemic.

 Coronaviruses & animals

 Coronaviruses are a large family of viruses that are common in many types of animals, including camels, cattle, and bats.
 Household pets like cats and dogs commonly get some types of coronavirus infections too.
 You may have even heard of a condition that can be caused by one: kennel cough, a common illness in dogs.
 However, most coronaviruses are specific to the animals they infect – they cannot spread to people or even other species of animal (for example, from cat to dog).

 Rarely, animal coronaviruses can evolve and infect humans, and then spread from person-to-person.
 SARS and MERS are some examples of how coronaviruses can jump from animals to people.
 This is what we suspect may have happened with the current COVID-19 pandemic, but since this is a new type of virus, we have a lot more to learn.

 So far, there is no evidence that pets play a significant role in spreading the virus that causes COVID-19 to people.
 Based on the limited information available now, the risk of animals spreading COVID-19 to people is considered to be low.